AdobeDocs/commerce-frontend-core/src/pages/guide/responsive-design/js.md

 ## What's in this topic

-This topic describes the JavaScript used in Magento out-of-the-box Blank and Luma themes to relocate certain elements and change their behavior depending on the [breakpoint](index.md#terms-used).
+This topic describes the JavaScript used in out-of-the-box Blank and Luma themes to relocate certain elements and change their behavior depending on the [breakpoint](index.md#terms-used).

 ## Scripts general overview